aakhundov/tf-example-models/README.md

 * K-Means Clustering (tf_kmeans.py)
 * Gaussian Mixture Model (tf_gmm.py)

-**gmm** folder contains various implementations (diagonal covariance, full covariance, gradient-based) of a Gaussian Mixture Model in TensorFlow. **gmm/struct** folder contains initial attempts to structurize TF-based GMM implementation.
+**gmm** folder contains more elaborate versions of a Gaussian Mixture Model implementation (with diagonal covariance, full covariance, gradient-based). **gmm/struct** folder contains initial attempts to structurize the GMM implementation into a set of classes.